-Preface: This policy template has been developed as a tool to assist ACFID's members to develop policy to meet their obligations relating to Commitment 7.3 of the ACFID Code of Conduct, we are accountable to our stakeholders.
-According to Compliance Indicator 7.3.2, member development activities must consistently demonstrate separation of development activities from non-development activities.
+Preface: This policy template has been developed as a tool to assist signatory organisations to develop policy to meet their obligations relating to Principle B.1.5 of the ACFID Code of Conduct.

-All organisations - regardless of whether they undertake or support non-development activity - must have a policy, statement or guidance document that addresses the separation of development and humanitarian activities from non-development activities and this must refer explicitly to both religious and political activity.
-All organisations must also reflect this separation in their project selection criteria and in their partner MoUs (or similar) to ensure such separation extends to partner organisations.
+All organisations - regardless of whether they support non-development activity or not - must have a specific policy or guideline which clearly separates aid and development and non-aid and development activity and this must refer explicitly to both religious and political activity.
+All organisations must also reflect this separation in their project selection criteria and in their partner agreements (or similar) in order to ensure such separations extend to partner and implementing organisations (Obligation 4).